ThatConference/that-api/README.md

 # that-api

+> ⚠️ **Warning**: This is the **v2** branch of `that-api for use with THAT-api's still on version 2 of Apollo server.

-Shared component library for the api microservices.
+Shared component library for the THAT-api's micro-services.

-@thatconference/api
+Available as an npm package: `@thatconference/api`

 ## Development guidelines